Drawing with fine lines in brown ink on sepia paper showing a young man in a snug cap, making direct eye contact with the viewer

 At the auction, the bidding moved slowly, and there was much interest in the drawing with at least four different telephone bidders active.
 But in the end we prevailed.
 Success!
 My heart leapt, although I could scarcely believe it was happening.
 (Being a cautious Brit, I had prepared myself for defeat.)

-It was a dream come true, and now this drawing would be on its way to the West Coast.
+It was a dream come true, and now this drawing would be on its way to the west coast.
 Having passed through the centuries in private collections, it had never in its long history been on public exhibition.
-Please come and see it if you can!
+It goes on display in our galleries tomorrow; please come and see it if you can!